Google Pixel 4 and 4 XL hands-on: More cameras, more ambition

 At least in theory, the Pixel 4's Soli system works a lot like the LG G8's Z Camera: some extra hardware spots your hand in front of the phone and prompts the phone to react to your hand gestures.
 The difference is, using Soli doesn't make me want to tear my hair out.
 In my very limited time playing with it, Soli did a much better job of recognizing mid-air swipes in front of the phone than the Z Camera ever did, which I guess shouldn't be much surprise.

 That said, I am a little surprised at how limited Soli feels right now -- at least on the demo units made available to us, you could flick back and forth between songs using those flicks I mentioned, or disable an alarm by moving your hand closer to the phone.
-It also helps the Pixel 4's face unlock happen faster, by using radar readings to determine when to fire up the front-facing camera.
-Sure, that's helpful, but it's not a particularly exciting use-case.
+Soli also helps the Pixel 4's face unlock happen faster, by using radar readings to determine when to fire up the front-facing camera.
+Sure, that's helpful, but hardly what I'd call an exciting use-case.
+With all that said, though, it's far too early to make a call on Soli's overall helpfulness -- Google had to start somewhere, and it'll take time for developers to embrace it.
+(Or, you know, decide not to embrace it.
+We'll see.)

+Google's Assistant got a big update here, too -- one that makes it terribly small.
+As Google said back at its I/O developer conference, the company shrank down its Assistant model to the point where it actually fits inside a smartphone; the benefit here is that many common Assistant commands can be processed without being farmed out to some to remote server.
+It's a great idea in theory and Google's demos paint an ambitious picture of what the new Assistant can do, but my quick demo experience wasn't nearly as fruitful -- the Pixel 4 had trouble remembering an earlier command when I gave it a new one, so I couldn't have the sorts of lightning-fast conversations I'd hoped for.
+We'll try this again when we're outside a massively crowded demo room to see if that fixes things.

 This is a developing story, please refresh for updates.